juice-shop/pwning-juice-shop/appendix/solutions.md

    currently logged in) and submit the feedback.

 You can also solve this challenge by directly sending a `POST` to
 <http://localhost:3000/api/Feedbacks> endpoint.
-You just need to be
+You could for example be
-logged out and send any `UserId` in the JSON payload.
+logged out but provide any `UserId` in the JSON payload.

 ### Post a product review as another user or edit any user's existing review

 :wrench: **TODO**

-### Access a salesman's forgotten backup file
+### :warning: Access a salesman's forgotten backup file

 1. Browse to <http://localhost:3000/ftp> (like in
    [Access a confidential document](#access-a-confidential-document).